 Choosing the right breed for your family can be a tough decision as there are many great dog breeds out there.
 What makes the perfect family dog?
-Are there breeds with are especially great for families?
+Are there breeds which are especially great for families?
 The choice for the right family breed is as individual as the family itself, but this article will help you think about some of the key things to consider before choosing what sort of dog to invite into your family.

 What Makes a Family Dog?